UDC-GAC/fiuncho/docs/installation-and-usage.rst

 Positional arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-tped
-    **Required.** First positional argument indicating the path to the tped data file. tfam
-    **Required.** Second positional argument indicating the path to the tfam data file. output
+files...
-    **Required.** Third positional argument indicating the path to the output file.
+    **Required.** List of strings indicating the path of every input and output file.
+Input files go first in any order, output file goes last.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Example